 Air Force Sticks to Biggest Programs, Targets Legacy Platforms

-- The Combat Rescue Helicopter is list as delayed in the documents released by the Pentagon on March 4, with development funding beginning only in FY16.
+* The Combat Rescue Helicopter is listed as delayed in the documents released by the Pentagon on March 4, with development funding beginning only in FY16.
 Yet the Air Force scrambled on the very same day to announce that, after all, they had found the money to proceed with a June 2014 award thanks to FY14 leftovers.

 Navy Considers Changing Course on LCS